mloberg/OmniBot/index.md

 ---
 layout: default
 ---
 OmniBot is a simple chat bot written in NodeJS.
-It was originally written to be an IRC bot for the company I work for, and then rewritten to be more extenable.
+It was originally written as a company IRC bot, and then rewritten to be more extendable.
 It only supports IRC, but there are plans to add more connectors.

 ### Installing